-English Language Learning (ELL)
+English Language Learning (ELL) classes

 These courses support English Language learners with the language skills they need to be successful in high school.
 Students will practice and improve their skills in listening, speaking, reading and writing.
 Specific course content will depend on the language skill needs of each student.
 Course placement requires approval by ELL Teacher.

-Course Number: L491 1 Elective Credit Grades: 9-12
+Course Number L491 1 Elective credit Grades 9-12

 Full-Block Course Number L494 1 Elective credit Grades 9-12